ricardotran92/english-docs/docs/ielts/writing-task2-samples.md

 #### **Band 9 Model Answer (One-Sided Opinion)**

 **Introduction**
-People hold contrasting opinions about whether students should dedicate all their time to academic subjects or also engage in extracurricular activities.
+People hold differing opinions about whether students should focus solely on academic subjects or also participate in extracurricular activities.
-While prioritizing academics may improve academic performance, I firmly believe that extracurricular participation plays a crucial role in fostering well-rounded personal development.
+While concentrating on academics may offer higher exam performance and clearer routes to top universities, I firmly believe that participating in extracurricular activities is more beneficial in the modern context because it cultivates essential soft skills and emotional resilience.

 ---

 **Body Paragraph 1 — View 1**
-On the one hand, focusing solely on academic subjects can be beneficial for students who aim to excel in their studies.
+On the one hand, there are several reasons why some people support focusing solely on academic subjects.
-Firstly, it enables them to allocate maximum time and concentration to core disciplines such as mathematics, science, and languages, which are often decisive in university admissions.
+Firstly, dedicating full attention to academic study enables students to master key disciplines such as mathematics, science and languages.
+This enables them to achieve higher grades and secure places at prestigious universities.
-Secondly, academic excellence opens doors to scholarships and better career opportunities.
-For example, top-performing students in STEM fields often secure prestigious university placements.
+Secondly, strong academic records often attract scholarships and better career prospects.
+For instance, students who excel in STEM subjects frequently receive offers from leading institutions.
-Therefore, it is understandable why some people advocate a purely academic focus.
+However, this argument may not hold true in all situations, as it overlooks the importance of interpersonal skills and practical experience required in many modern workplaces.

 ---

 **Body Paragraph 2 — View 2 (your side)**
-On the other hand, extracurricular activities are equally essential in modern education.
+On the other hand, I strongly agree that extracurricular activities should be integrated with academic study.
-When students participate in sports, arts, or volunteer work, they develop vital life skills such as teamwork, leadership, and emotional resilience.
+To begin with, participating in sports, arts or volunteer work helps learners develop teamwork, leadership and communication skills.
+This enables individuals to become more adaptable and confident when facing real-world challenges.
-Moreover, such activities enhance creativity and relieve academic stress.
-For instance, students involved in debate clubs often perform better in communication-based subjects and interviews.
+Moreover, involvement in extracurricular programmes reduces academic stress and nurtures creativity.
+For instance, students who join debate or music clubs often demonstrate superior communication abilities and perform better in interviews.
-Thus, extracurricular engagement nurtures both mental and emotional intelligence, preparing students for real-world challenges.
+Therefore, integrating extracurricular activities with academic study better prepares young people for both employment and social participation.

 ---

-**Body Paragraph 3 — Opinion Justification (One-Sided)** Personally, I am more convinced by the argument that extracurricular activities should be integrated with academics.
+**Body Paragraph 3 — Opinion Justification (One-Sided)** In my opinion, integrating extracurricular activities with academic study clearly outweighs the opposing argument.
-This approach not only supports intellectual growth but also builds character and social awareness.
-For example, educational systems in Finland emphasize balanced development and consistently rank among the world’s best.
-Therefore, focusing exclusively on academics is unrealistic in a world that values collaboration and creativity as much as technical knowledge.
+This is because employers increasingly seek candidates with both technical knowledge and interpersonal skills.
+Furthermore, combining academic learning with extracurricular engagement improves employability and encourages lifelong learning, which shows why this approach brings long-term advantages.
+Ideally, while the opposing view has some merit, focusing on integrating extracurricular activities with academics remains the most realistic and sustainable approach in today’s world.

 ---

 **Conclusion**
-In conclusion, while a strong academic foundation is essential, incorporating extracurricular activities ensures students’ holistic development.
+In conclusion, although focusing solely on academic subjects provides strong academic foundations, integrating extracurricular activities leads to more holistic development.
-Hence, I strongly believe that schools should strike a balance between study and play to produce competent and adaptable future citizens.
+Thus, I firmly believe that combining academic study with extracurricular participation is the most practical and beneficial choice in the modern era.
+This is because it equips students with both technical competence and essential interpersonal skills needed for future success.

 ---